Salomon Trail Low Review

 Another thing to note is that there is a right gaiter and a left gaiter.
 They are marked, but many other models do not make that differentiation, so we had to remember to check each time before we put them on.

 These gaiters are pretty lightweight.
-They are marginally heavier than either the Outdoor Research Overdrive Wrap and the Outdoor Research Surge.
 It seems like the added ounces come from the thick instep strap and large velcro attachment.
 The practical difference in weight isn't significant for most purposes though.

-The Salomon Trail is a rugged, lightweight trail running gaiter.
-We had some issues with its fit, so if you are looking for a similar product with better performance, we would recommend the Outdoor Research Overdrive Wrap.
+The Salomon Trail Low is a rugged, lightweight trail running gaiter.
+We had some issues with its fit, so if you are looking for a similar product with better performance, there are better options out there.